umbraco/UmbracoDocs/umbraco-heartcore/release-notes/core-dependency-upgrade.md

 **This is a breaking change.** Unless your application has been built with redirection in mind, then external links to affected content items may no longer work post-migration.
 {% endhint %}

-The below table shows a comparison of new and old behaviour for all changes.
-This is not a list of all characters that are substituted, rather it is a list of those that are changing behaviour only.
+The following table compares new and old behavior for all changes.
+This is not a list of all characters that are substituted, rather it is a list of those with changed behavior.

 | Character | Previous Substitution | New Substitution |
 | ä         | a                     | ae               |